 Reason being, there isn’t enough time (read: time allowed, i.e. valued by education councils) in a school music class to have pause and allow the students any semblance of “You might not like this, but have a listen anyway, and then to show them, amongst so much competition from other media, or that “This music is interesting/good/worthy of your precious attention.”
 And as a teacher who has been a victim of ‘slashed lesson times = bad results’ I know that time is what you need to allow new things in; to weigh up the content; to feel comfortable with a thing that was once difficult to understand – be it music, or otherwise.

 And there are many other factors to consider.
 It’s not simply a case of a teacher saying: “I think this is good, therefore it is.”
 Kids don’t like that.
 They don’t want to told what to like.
 I mean, we all want to discover new things to fall in love with on our own, don’t we?

 So then, how do you go about convincing someone that they might really, really like Le Marteau sans Maitre, or Shujaat Khan, or Joni Mitchell, or Siouxsie & The Banshees?

 Rock/Pop music of different sorts is relatively easy to guide kids into.
 There are many references in their worldview to ‘classic rock’ and suchlike.
-They know Queen, U2, The Beatles, The Stones… In fact, I heard a young fellow playing the opening riff to ‘Paranoid’ in a practice room the other day – he even came in after school to carry on… Great.
+They know Queen, U2, The Beatles, The Stones… In fact, I heard a young fellow playing the opening riff to Balck Sabbath’s Paranoid in a practice room the other day – he even came in after school to carry on… Wow!

-Well, firstly, kids need to know that not every single piece of classical music is good.
+Well, firstly, let’s get rid of the B.S.
+Kids need to know that not every single piece of classical music is good.
 It’s not!
 And a lot of it is actually very poor.
 But no one every tells you that, do they?
 No, because they have too much to lose if you dismantle their mantle.